dkapanidis/app-starters/python-flask/README.md

 # Golang Flask

-> Runs a simple Python Web server with Flask.
+> Runs a simple Python Web server using Flask, with unit tests.

 Run locally